A Blush of Rose

 Above to the right a black evening dress beautifully accented with diamonte crystal embroidery transforms the idea of a simple classic piece into a stunning piece fashion that would be very memorable and hit the headlines if worn by a high profile individual.
 The detail is breathtaking and it's a style that's both timeless and would suit many clients.
 It could possibly be worn with a jacket, wrap or long coat if that would suit the wearers mood or environment too.
 If you're looking for a bespoke formal wear dress this is still one of the best places to come in the UK.

 I felt completely relaxed as I began to explore the pieces on offer.
 Above with rose petal detail is the popular Marilyn dress.
 Since Queen Victoria by legend began the trend for wearing a white dress, rather than a new day suit or long gown in any colour, the trend has held remarkably in place for almost two hundred years.
 Shoots of change are coming through with several designers using colour more in their collections and this piece caught my eye as a special choice.
 It would look equally beautiful in a ceremony as well as making a great dress to dance in during the evening.
-These days it's not uncommon for brides to have two dresses, one for the day time ceremony and another for the evening.
+These days it's not uncommon for brides to have two dresses, one for the ceremony, often in the day-time and another for the evening.

 This season Sassi's team are exploring heritage styles and design with a look at traditional lace-making skills and their use in bridal dresses.
 In the window two dresses the, the long sleeved Constance and shorter sleeved Henrietta use lace produced in Nottingham to show the gentle romantic hints that the craft has been adding to luxury gowns since the 17th and 18th centuries in the UK.
 It's a fascinating glimpse into fashion history as the lace makers of Nottingham where the forebears of the famous Chantilly lace makers who travelled across the channel to establish the craft in France aided by Anne-Genevieve Duchess de Longueville part the wider French Royal family.
 Lace can have a cooling effect if you wear it in the Summer, lightly protecting the skin and capturing the breeze.
 It's femininity defined and adds a traditional layer of mystery to the look.
 Lace trim also adds another interesting facet to the garment giving a heritage feel twist.
 Looking at these dresses from every angle there is plenty of detail to discover the while the delicate composition ensures that the bride herself is never 'over powered' by a design.
 To the right a beautiful lace overlay of a dress from the Summer 2018 collection shows the light catching the detail beautifully.
 Again working through a vintage feel the lengths of this particular dress capture the romance of a bygone era and bring it forward into the present day.